jsgroth/CoffeePSX/README.md

 # ps1-emu

 Work-in-progress attempt at a PlayStation emulator.
 Some games are fully playable, but some do not boot or have major issues, and the emulator is missing essential features like memory card management and proper handling of multi-disc games.
-Currently CLI-only, no GUI.

-## Goals

-My primary goals with this project are, in no particular order:
-* Learn how the PS1 worked and how games utilized the hardware by emulating it
-* Learn a bit about graphics programming via a practical application (emulating the PS1 GPU in hardware)
-* Make an emulator that I'd personally be willing to use, even if it's not the best out there

 ## Status

 Implemented:
 * The R3000-compatible CPU
+  * Currently implemented using a pure interpreter; performance could be a lot better
 * The GTE
 * The GPU, with both software and hardware rasterizers
   * Hardware rasterizer uses wgpu with native extensions; should work on Vulkan, DirectX 12, and Metal (has only been tested on Vulkan)